Cryptocurrency, Blockchain, Bitcoin and the End of Money: Understanding The Ultimate Disruption

 7 Things You Need to Do Right Now: Aligning The Fast Future to Your Current Strategy

 While volatility rocks global markets, there continue to be fundamental truths: your industry, products, competition, skills requirements, organizational capabilities, and ability to respond to rapid change will define your future success.
-Innovative organizations succeed by mastering the pace of the new high velocity economy.
+Innovative organizations succeed in mastering the pace of the new high-velocity economy.

 Where’s the Growth?
 Transformative Opportunities for Transformative Times

 Where will we be in 2015?
 2020 or 2025?
 What challenges and opportunities will we face?
 In a world of massive globalization, what will our markets, customers, industries and organizational structures look like?